automl/auto-sklearn/master/_sources/faq.rst.txt

 .. collapse:: <b>Can I change the resampling strategy?</b>

     Examples for using holdout and cross-validation can be found in :ref:`example <sphx_glr_examples_40_advanced_example_resampling.py>`

+    If using a custom resampling strategy with predefined splits, you may need to disable the subsampling performed with particularly large datasets or if using a small ``memory_limit``.
+    Please see the manual section on :ref:`limits` :class:`AutoSklearnClassifier(dataset_compression=...) <autosklearn.classification.AutoSklearnClassifier>`.
+    for more details.

 .. collapse:: <b>Can I use a custom metric</b>